tevslin/zoombuddy/README.md

 Use File Explorer to navigate to whereever you saved zoombuddy.exe during download and double click on the program or right click and select open.
 There is no need to run as administrator.
 Note that zoombuddy is currently very slow to start running; be patient.
 If you don't see its window afetr a while, look for a feather icon (temporary) in the taskbar and click it to bring the window to the front.
 It will be running and monitoring whether it is the front window or not.

-Bring the winndow to the front when you want to see the current state of your connection.
+Bring the window to the front whenever you want to see the current state of your connection.

 ### Pause/Resume

 The Pause button causes zoombuddy to stop testing your connection.
-If yor connection is marginal but you want to continue your teleconference, you may want to pause zoombuddy so that its test packets don't compete with your conference for bandwidth which is in short supply.
-Click Resume to start monitoring.
+If your connection is iffy but you want to continue your teleconference, you may want to pause zoombuddy so that its test packets don't compete with your conference for bandwidth which is in short supply.
+Click Resume to restart monitoring.

 ### Quit